 Norway is part of the European Economic Area (EEA) agreement together with Iceland and Liechtenstein.
-Association of Norway to the EU’s research and innovation framework programmes takes place through an amendment to Protocol 31 of the EEA agreement.
+Association of Norway to the EU’s research and innovation framework programmes takes place through an amendment to of the EEA agreement.
 Since the agreement entered into force in 1994, Norway has participated in the framework programmes as an Associated Country.
 Together with Iceland, it was the first non-EU country to become associated to Horizon 2020 in 2014.

 Norway and Iceland also became the first countries to be associated to Horizon Europe in September 2021, with an effect from the start of the Programme.

 These countries see association as a gateway to an excellent international cooperation in science, research and innovation, focusing on common priorities: the twin green and digital transitions, public health and Europe’s competitiveness in the global landscape.
 Joint efforts will aim to address environmental problems in the Arctic, develop hydrogen and carbon capture technologies, boost data-driven innovation, and more.

 Horizon Europe is the EU’s key funding programme for research and innovation with a budget of €95.5 billion available over 7 years (2021 to 2027).

 Research project database (CORDIS)

 The Commission's primary portal for results of EU-funded research projects.
 Here you can find International cooperation projects related to Norway.